-Records and procedures are still kept in both paper and e-form.
-Organisational adjustment and streamlining of procedures and processes have not been completed yet.
-There is a rising trend in eliminating unnecessary procedures (of the planned 331 for 201969, 38 are fully and 124 partially optimised) and the digitalisation of procedures (e-ZUP and official data exchange).
-Also, additional involvement of expert and technical assistance was used.
+pt in both paper and e-form.
+Organisational adjustment and esses have not been completed yet.
+There is a rising trend in of the planned 331 for 2019, 38 are fully and 124 partially opedures (e-ZUP and official data exchange).
+Also, additional insistance was used.